glotzerlab/spatula/docs/source/theory.rst

 to the elements they contain and include the following:

-- Cyclic groups (starting with Schoenflies symbol C), which contain operations related to a rotation of a given degree n
+- Cyclic groups (starting with Schoenflies symbol C), which contain operations related to a rotation of a given degree :math:`n`
 - Rotoreflection groups (S), which contain rotoreflection operations
 - Dihedral groups (D), which contain operations related to rotation of a given degree n and reflection across a plane perpendicular to the rotation axis